 The main reasons for the results are:

-- Lower proportion of women in production roles, which are the main function for the business.
+- Again, a lower proportion of women in production roles, which are the main function for the business.

-- Even though males do earn more than females, the bonus ration shows women receiving a higher bonus then men.
+- Even though males do earn more than females, the bonus ratio shows women receiving a higher bonus than men.

 Whats the plan?